 Know Your Worth

 Many interviewers will ask you for your salary expectations.
 Again, research what the position is worth in New Zealand in a company of the size you are interviewing with.
 Unless you have exceptional skills that will add measurable value, use that figure as a guideline.
-Be clear and confident when discussing money (it is a given that most people find it uncomfortable).
+Be clear and confident when discussing money (it is a given most people find it uncomfortable).
 Feel free to ask questions (“What is the position worth to you?”), but be prepared to give a number yourself.

 Confidence is Key